NZ Herald bucks the trend as readership grows again

 "That's a terrific effort and testimony to the hard work and professionalism that all our team at NZME produce day after day," said NZ Herald editor Murray Kirkness.

-"It's also a reminder that we have many loyal readers, who see our content as premium and worth paying for."
+"It's also a reminder that we have many loyal readers, who see our content as premium and worth paying for.
+These numbers again show our newspapers are trustworthy, strong, and relevant."

 The Herald on Sunday has a strong readership of 313,000 and Sunday magazines have seen an increase in the same time period: Spy gained 15,000 year on year, reaching 116,000 readers, and Sunday Travel has 204,000 readers, which is up 7000 readers on a year ago.